 In April 2014, the Financial Accounting Standards Board issued Accounting Standard Update (ASU) No. 2014-08 Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity.
 ASU No. 2014-08 changes the requirements for reporting discontinued operations in that discontinued operation may include a component of an entity, a group of components of an entity, or a business or non-profit activity.
 In addition, a disposal of a component of an entity or a group of components of an entity is required to be reported and discontinued operations if the disposal represents a strategic shift that has or will have a major effect on an entity's operations and financial results when certain conditions are not met.
-For public company entities, ASU No. 2014-08 is effective for all disposals (or classifications as held for sale) of components of an entity that occur within annual periods beginning on or after December 15, 2014, and interim periods within those years.
+For public company entities, ASU No. 2014-08 is effective for all disposals (or classifications as held for sale) of components of an entity that occur within annual periods beginning on or after December 15, 2014, and interim periods within those vears.
 Early adoption is permitted, but only for disposals (or classifications as held for sale) that have not been reported in financial statements previously issued or available for issuance.
 Adoption of the standard had no significant impact on the Company's financial statements.

 In July 2013, the FASB issued ASU No. 2013-11, "Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists."
 ASU 2013-11 provides explicit guidance on the financial statements presentation of an unrecognized tax benefit when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists.
 The guidance is effective prospectively for fiscal years, and interim periods within those years, beginning after December 15, 2013, with an option for early adoption.
+The Company adopted this guidance at the beginning of its first quarter of fiscal year 2014, and adoption of this standard has no significant impact on its financial statements and disclosures.